Car bomb in Russia wounds pro-war writer, kills driver | Law-Order

 On Wednesday, Russia accused Ukraine of trying to kill President Vladimir Putin with a night-time drone attack on the Kremlin.
 Ukraine denied that too, and the White House said accusations that Washington had a hand in it were "lies".
 TASS quoted Kremlin spokesman Dmitry Peskov as declining to comment on Saturday's car bomb in the absence of information from investigators.
 The agency said former Russian president Dmitry Medvedev had sent a telegram to Prilepin, calling the incident "a vile attack by Nazi extremists".

-"These people are dead, they are buried and… there are many of them," he said.
+"These people are dead, they are buried and ... there are many of them," he said.
 "Not a single unit among the Donetsk battalions had such results.
-It was outrageous chaos what we did there...
+It was outrageous chaos what we did there ...
 Not a single field commander had such results as I had."
-(Additional reporting by Olena Harmash in Kyiv; Writing by Mark Trevelyan; Editing by Hugh Lawson)
+(Additional reporting by Olena Harmash in Kyiv; Writing by Mark Trevelyan; Editing by Hugh Lawson, Ron Popeski and Daniel Wallis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)